 Here are some tips on bringing and using cash in Cambodia:

-- Tip #2: Withdraw cash in Cambodian Riel (and not USD) from ATMs.
-ATMs are widely available in the tourist areas, but they generally have large bills for USD (e.g., $50 or $100 bills), so I recommend withdrawing in Riel instead if you don’t want to carry large bills.
+ATMs are widely available in the tourist areas of Cambodia, but they generally have large bills for USD (e.g., $50 or $100 bills), so I recommend withdrawing in riel instead if you don’t want to carry large bills.